CoreMedia/coremedia-studio-hub/documentation/Configuration.md

 Similar to the RSS connector, the YouTube connector shows the list of videos of a YouTube account, including the defined playlists which are shown as sub-categories of the connector.
-The preview integration of the Studio Hub allows to preview the video in the Studio library.
+The preview integration of the Content Hub allows to preview the video in the Studio library.
 Ensure that http://www.youtube.com is that as valid iframe source in the _application.properties_ for property _studio.security.csp.frameSrc_.